-Measurement of acquired intangible assets
+Measurement of goodwill and intangible assets with an indefinite life including acquired intangible assets

 The majority of Sandvik's intangible assets have been acquired externally, mostly through acquiring businesses and represent significant amounts.
 Assets with indefinite useful life such as goodwill are not subject to yearly depreciation.
 Instead, an annual test will show whether the carrying amount for the cash generating unit can still be supported.
-Sandvik has acquired and divested several businesses containing intangible assets during 2020.
-There are a number of instances where management's judgment is decisive for the accounting treatment in connection with acquiring and divesting of businesses.
+Sandvik acquired several businesses containing intangible assets during 2021.

+There are a number of instances where management's judgment is decisive for the accounting treatment in connection with acquiring businesses.
 Management's estimates of the intangible assets' potential to generate future cash flows and other assumptions are also decisive when preparing the annual impairment tests.

 Note G13 contains additional information on the Group's intangible assets and the significant assumptions applied in the annual impairment tests.
+In note G31 there is additional information about business combinations, accounting principles and acquired intangible assets. .